Launch an online presence that makes it simple to attract, win, and serve clients

 For businesses that want to promote their product, especially new or tech-centric products, then Product Hunt is a great way to do so.
 Similar to Reddit or Digg, Product Hunt uses a voting system where users decide whether or not they like a particular product.
-If users latch onto your product, it can rise to the top of the site, making it easier to secure funding and new customers.
+If users latch onto your product, it can rise to the top of the site, making it easier to find new customers.

-Akonter is another content curation site, like Pinterest, that specifically focuses on links to interesting internet content.
+Akonter is another content curation site, like Pinterest, that focuses on links to interesting content.
 Users can create bookmarks to websites and articles that they like and share these bookmarks with their friends.
 It’s also easy to search for content on Akonter, making it an excellent way to make your business’s content more searchable.

 MetaFilter is a blog that anyone can contribute to, unlike a traditional blog, which is usually owned and posted to by the same person.
 This openness gives users a platform to share their thoughts with one another and post things that they’ve found on the internet.
 Businesses can participate on MetaFilter by posting articles and links to their products, which is a good strategy for down-to-earth, tech-savvy brands.

 HARO (Help a Reporter Out) is an email service that sends you journalist requests, looking for subject matter experts.
 If you provide journalists with relevant comments or context on a topic, they may mention your name, business, and even link to your website